QubesOS/qubes-doc/Multi-factorAuthentication.md

     after a short period of time.)

- 3. To make this easier on ourselves in the future, we can create a simple shell script for each service we use (the example here is Google):
+ 3. To make this easier on ourselves in the future, we can create a simple shell script for each service we use.
+(The example here is Google, using the example key from above.
+You'll get a different secret key from each service which is unique to you.)
+Create the script like so:

         [user@mfa ~]$ > google
         [user@mfa ~]$ vi google